ibvildthings/Cheetah-eBook-Reader/README.md

 - `epub-handler.js` – EPUB parsing and chapter navigation
 - `app.js` – UI controls and event handling

-## Why No Framework?

-Fast.
-Simple.
-Ships in seconds.
-No webpack, no npm, no nonsense.

 ## Contributing

 Found a bug?
 Have an idea?
 Open an issue or PR.

-Keep it fast.
-Keep it simple.
-Keep it focused.

 ## License